Your employees are your most valuable resource.

 Wages, salaries, and contract labor expenses represent more than 40 percent of the cost of production in labor-intensive crops like fruits, vegetables, and nursery products.
 Each winter, the Cornell Small Farms Program and Cornell Cooperative Extension join forces to host a series of workshops across New York related to hiring, training, retaining, and working with employees within a farm business.

-Master Classes for Hispanic Ag Managers
+Coming 2021: Master Classes for Hispanic Ag Managers

 With support from Cornell Cooperative Extension Eastern NY Commercial Horticulture Team & Cornell Cooperative Extension Lake Ontario Fruit Program